Improving safety in mixed traffic: A learning-based model predictive control for autonomous and human-driven vehicle platooning: Controller Design

-A GP learning-based MPC (GP-MPC) strategy for the longitudinal car-following control of a mixed vehicle platoon comprising $N_a$ number of AVs and one HV shown in Fig. \ref{figure:1} is developed as \begin{ceqn}
+We developed an MPC strategy that integrates the proposed modeling method for HVs within a mixed-vehicle platoon scenario.
+The platoon consists of $N_a$ AVs and one HV, as shown in Figure \ref{figure:1}.
+This strategy can be developed as follows: \begin{ceqn}